sergant210/Middlewares/README.md

 ![https://modzone.ru/assets/images/documentation/middlewares_thumb.jpg](https://modzone.ru/assets/images/documentation/middlewares.jpg)

 Middlewares are based on classes.
 They can be global (fires on every request) or custom (fires only for specified resources).
 The global middlewares are specified in the "middlewares_global_middlewares" system setting.
 The custom ones must be set in a resource TV with name "middlewares".
-The middleware class have 3 methods:
+The middleware class has 3 methods:
 - onRequest - called on the OnMODXInit event.
 - beforeResponse - called on the OnWebPagePrerender event.
 - afterResponse - called on the OnWebPageComplete event.